What is psoriasis?

 How is psoriasis classified?

-Certain features of psoriasis can be categorised to help determine appropriate investigations and treatment pathways.
-Overlap may occur.
+Certain features of psoriasis can be categorised to help determine appropriate investigations and treatment pathways - overlap may occur.
+These include:

 Types of psoriasis